 Most B2B marketers have heard about the benefits of moving to account-based marketing (ABM).
-So, with apologies for sounding like a prescription drug ad, you may now be asking yourself, “How do I know if ABM is right for me?”
-We sat down with DealSignal’s CEO to discuss the top 3 ABM use cases.
+So, with apologies for sounding like a prescription drug ad, you may now be asking yourself, “how do I know if ABM is right for me?”

 You need to sell to real people, not accounts on a list.
 So to create a successful account-based marketing (ABM) strategy, you first need to determine how many people actually fit your target buyer persona.
 This article highlights a SaaS company that achieved ABM success, starting by measuring their total audience.

 While inbound marketing isn’t going away, Account-Based Marketing (ABM) is gaining popularity because an increasing number of B2B marketers are finding that it works.
 If you’re trying to make the argument that your team should try an ABM approach, this infographic of ABM stats will help.

 A 20-year marketing veteran who has built inbound marketing programs at scale, explains why he recommends that companies dip their toe into account-based marketing (ABM) before jumping right into the deep end.

 Recently, we explained why data is the new oil powering today’s B2B sales and marketing machines.
 In this post, we’ll discuss why refining that precious resource is so challenging, and why you shouldn’t build your marketing plans and processes around static data.

 Account-based marketing strategies have been a hot topic for a few years now, but getting it right is still a mix of art and science.
 An experienced ABM marketer shares the key ingredients you need for ABM success.